conan-io/docs/reference/commands/install.rst

 ----------------------------

 The ``conan install`` command can use 2 different origins for information.
-The first one is using a local ``conanfile.py`` or ``conanfile.txt``, containing definitions of dependencies, generators to be used.
+The first one is using a local ``conanfile.py`` or ``conanfile.txt``, containing definitions of the dependencies and generators to be used.

 .. code-block:: bash